 Yesterday was ‘R U OK?’
 Day.
 A day where we are asked to check in on each other with the simple question “Are you OK?”.

-It promoted me to think about recent conversations with friends and family about depression, anxiety, mental health and well-being.
+I thought about recent conversations with friends and family about depression, anxiety, mental health and well-being.
 In the course of those conversations, I received some advice towards managing my own well-being.
 I thought I’d share it here:

-Now consider that bubble in terms of how it’s impacted by things that happen in your life.
+Close your eyes and imagine you have a protective bubble around you, an outer layer that protects and keeps you safe, happy and healthy.
+Now consider how that bubble is impacted by things that happen in your life.
 Things that cause you stress and worry, sadness or anger or anxiety or frustration.
-These things all poke and prod at your bubble, they stretch it thin, wear you down and can push you and your bubble to bursting point.
+These things all poke and prod at your bubble, they stretch it thin, wear it down and can push you and your bubble to bursting point.

 When you’re not feeling OK, your protective bubble is in trouble.
 There’s a thinner veneer between you and the world.
 Doing the things that strengthen your bubble will help redress the balance.
 But sometimes it’s not enough.

 If you are struggling, please talk to someone you know.
-And please don’t leave it too long to find help
+And please don’t leave it too long to find help.